Unitarity, clock dependence and quantum recollapse in quantum cosmology: Unitarity and self-adjointness criteria

 In this inner product the measure has an extra term $\sqrt{-g}=v$ since we now use the metric (\ref{metricformham}) whose Laplacian appears in (\ref{const2}).
 Wavefunctions that are square-integrable in this inner product are of the form $\Psi=v^{-1/2}\Xi$ where $\Xi$ is square-integrable in a standard $L^2$ inner product (with trivial measure) on $\mathbb{R}^2\times\mathbb{R}_+$.
 One then sees that self-adjointness of $\hat{\mathcal{C}}_2$ with respect to the inner product (\ref{kine-inner-prod-3}) is equivalent to demanding that the operator

 is self-adjoint on $L^2(\mathbb{R}_+, \dd v)$.
-But this is exactly the condition we previously found for unitarity in reduced quantisation with respect to the clock $t$, see section \ref{comparsec}!
-Indeed, in this case it is even clearer that the reduced quantisation studied in our previous paper \cite{Gielen2020} is equivalent to a Dirac quantisation for the constraint (\ref{const2}), given that the constraint is linear in the momentum $\lambda$ conjugate to $t$ and so the usual group averaging procedure would only remove the integral over $t$ from the measure (\ref{kine-inner-prod-3}), leading to the Schr\"odinger-type inner product studied in \cite{Gielen2020} and previously in \cite{Gryb2019,Gryb2019b,*Gryb2019c}.
+But this is exactly the condition we previously found for unitarity with respect to the clock $t$, see section \ref{comparsec}!
+Indeed, in this case it is even clearer that the Schr\"odinger-type quantisation studied in our previous paper \cite{Gielen2020} is equivalent to a Dirac quantisation for the constraint (\ref{const2}), given that the constraint is linear in the momentum $\lambda$ conjugate to $t$ and so the usual group averaging procedure would only remove the integral over $t$ from the measure (\ref{kine-inner-prod-3}), leading to the Schr\"odinger-type inner product studied in \cite{Gielen2020} and previously in \cite{Gryb2019,Gryb2019b,*Gryb2019c}.

-We then see that the different notions of unitarity with respect to different clocks do not arise from using a reduced quantisation, but actually from writing the Wheeler--DeWitt equation either in the original form (\ref{const2}) or in the form (\ref{const1}) where one has multiplied the equation by a nontrivial phase-space function.
+We then see that the different notions of unitarity with respect to different clocks do not arise from using different inner products adapted to different clocks, but actually from writing the Wheeler--DeWitt equation either in the original form (\ref{const2}) or in the form (\ref{const1}) where one has multiplied the equation by a nontrivial phase-space function.
 From the perspective of the classical theory, these different Wheeler--DeWitt equations correspond to different choices of lapse: in the discussion of section \ref{classth} we wrote the Hamiltonian constraint as

 so that (\ref{const2}) corresponds to choosing $\tilde{N}=1$ whereas (\ref{const1}) corresponds to $\tilde{N}=v^2$.
 Of course, classically any choice of lapse function is equally valid, with different choices corresponding simply to different time coordinates.
 Again, we see that this classical symmetry of time reparametrisation is broken in the quantum theory in a subtle way: changing the lapse leads to a different kinematical inner product and then to different criteria for self-adjointness of the Hamiltonian constraint, different boundary conditions and ultimately different physical behaviour, as we saw explicitly earlier.